 The story was so good, in fact, that it allowed me to get over some major gameplay hurdles both objective and more personal.
 I have always struggled with games that are mainly puzzle-based, but then also have Amnesia-style monsters you can only run away and hide from.
 Yuppie Psycho forced me out of my comfort zone there, but the puzzles are fun and the nasty creatures that interrupt them are forgiving enough to not be a deal-breaker.
 You have enough health for a few bad run-ins with them, can always stuff down some food in a pinch, and hiding places are very generous.

 A lot of the puzzles are logic-based and interesting brain-teasers, or depend on you exploring around and paying attention to clues.
-Exploration is always encouraged anyway, as each of Sintracorp’s 10 floors has its own quirks and culture that are fun to see in action and learn more about.
+Exploration is always encouraged anyway, as each of Sintracorp’s 10 floors has its own quirks and culture that are fun to learn more about.
 Exploration also leads you to consumable items like food for healing, tools to open shortcuts and disable hazards, or witch paper that you need in order to save.

 Yes, that was another tough one for me to accept.
 Like in Resident Evil, your ability to save the game is limited by a finite resource.
 Here too Yuppie Psycho proves itself to be a clever game, because it sounds much more strenuous than it really is.
 Knowing that save files are limited puts you in the right mindset for the game.
 The prospect of not being able to save makes you value your items and use them conservatively, it makes you want to take every opportunity to look around for more stuff and build up your stockpile for a rainy day.